cponcej/awesome-tech/docs/linux-commands-examples.md

 		less +F filename.log

+- Show the first and last 5 lines of the file 'log'.

+		(head -5; tail -5) < log

 - Make less more like more, but still more than more.
 Percent of file in prompt, etc.

 		export LESS='-sCmqPm--Less--(?eEND:%pb\%.)'